nbz1559/SaturnV-Lua-Guide/GLOBALS.md

-# Variables
+# Globals
-Variables are things in your script that you can use, like your script name, like "Example Script", or the path like "C:/<User>/Path?"
+Globals are things in your script that you can use, like your script name, like "Example Script", or the path like "C:/<User>/Path?"

 # string SCRIPT_NAME
 This is your scripts name, like "Example Script"